 (1) to improve participants’ knowledge of multiple threats present in hostile field environments and of ways and means of dealing with them in an effective manner; and

 (2) to rehearse and practice safety and security procedures according to specific threats.

-Please note that Finnish police officers must follow their unit’s instructions how to apply to the course besides CMC Finland’s application form (the course is not available in Wilma training calendar, but there is a separate application process; please visit Sinetti: POLAMK – kansainvälinen koulutus).
+Please note that Finnish police officers must follow their unit’s instructions how to apply to the course besides CMC Finland’s application form (the course is available in Wilma training calendar, and there is a separate application process; please visit Sinetti: POLAMK – kansainvälinen koulutus).